 Getting Dental Care

-Findings of the 2017 Ohio Medicaid Assessment Survey show that, regardless of income, getting dental care remains the most common unmet health care need among children, and is second only to prescription drug coverage as the greatest unmet health care need among adults.
+Findings of the 2019 Ohio Medicaid Assessment Survey show that, regardless of income, getting dental care remains the most common unmet health care need among children, and is second only to prescription drug coverage as the greatest unmet health care need among adults.
+Click on the Adult or Child dashboard button to access the most recent recent data.

 NEW – Cancer in Ohio 2020 provides Ohio-specific data and information on cancer of the oral cavity and pharynx incidence and mortality, trends, stage at diagnosis, risk factors, signs and symptoms, early detection, treatment, and survival.